nhn/tui.editor/apps/editor/docs/extended-autolinks.md

   }
 });
 ```
 As the code above demonstrates, the `content` parameter which has the editing content is passed to the `extendedAutoLinks` callback function.
-When there are desired link formats in the content, the result should be the array, and each element has `text`, `url` and `range` properties for the information of link.
+If the desired link formats are found in the content, the result should be the array, and each element has `text`, `url` and `range` properties for the information of link.

 * `text`: The link label
 * `url`: The link destination